parikshit-rs/Byteshell/README.md

 2. Clone this repository or download the source code files.

-3. Open a terminal or command prompt.
+3. Open a terminal or command prompt (WSL Recommended).

 4. Navigate to the directory where the source code files are located.